 HANDWRITING is one of the most crucial skills students will develop in primary school.
-Targeting Handwriting covers the handwriting curriculum in a clear and structured way, with content directly linked to Western Australian Strand Outcome Statements.
+Targeting Handwriting covers the handwriting curriculum in a clear and structured way, with content directly linked to Victorian Curriculum Version 2.0 and ACARA Version 9.0 National Literacy Learning Progression for Handwriting outcomes.
 Each Teacher Resource Book provides useful information on the mechanics of writing (for example, posture, pencil grip and paper position) and on the teaching of handwriting, as well as printable handwriting pattern props and a handwriting skills checklist.
 Each book also contains over 100 worksheets, giving students plenty of opportunities to practise their writing skills.